Fall 2015 Enrollment

 The Academic Advising Center at HSU serves the needs of undeclared undergraduate students, non-degree students, transfer students who do not have a major, and those individuals considering changing their field of study.
 The Center is prepared to make each student’s college career as smooth as possible by explaining the general core requirements, helping schedule classes, or clarifying goals and options.
 The Center provides one-on-one help for making decisions about changing majors in cooperation with the Office of Career Services.

-HSU offers more than fifty majors through its Colleges of Liberal Arts and Business, Schools of Education, Music, Nursing, Sciences and Mathematics, and Theology, and several programs leading to one of eight master’s degrees through its Graduate School.
+HSU offers more than fifty majors through its Colleges of Liberal Arts and Business, Schools of Education, Music, Nursing, Sciences and Mathematics, and Theology.
+There are also several programs leading to one of eight master’s degrees through its Graduate School.

-A student enrolled at HSU may also enroll in courses at Abilene Christian University and/or McMurry University.
+A student enrolled at HSU may also enroll in courses nearby at Abilene Christian University and/or McMurry University.